pasperry6/indra_2025_problem/README.md

 So far, I have an implementation that takes about 5 minutes to complete this algorithm.
 This is just using one unordered map from the cpp library.
 I am trying to think of ways to improve the time.
 I think that one big hashmap may not be the fastest way to get this done.

+1/30
+I simplified the code to not include some unnecessary checks, but that will not change that the code has a time complexity of ~O(n).
+I also made a graph of the timing to double check the time complexity, and it looks like O(n) is correct.